Dyndrilliac/nordvpn-spider/README.md

 export GITHUB="$HOME/Documents/Git/GitHub"
 ```

-For maximum effect, I have also included in this repository a simple shell script to invoke [NordVPN's CLI Linux client](https://support.nordvpn.com/Connectivity/Linux/1182453582/Installing-and-using-NordVPN-on-Linux.htm) and pass along the optimal server.
+For maximum effect, I have also included in this repository a simple shell script called ``nordvpn_optimizer.sh`` to invoke [NordVPN's CLI Linux client](https://support.nordvpn.com/Connectivity/Linux/1182453582/Installing-and-using-NordVPN-on-Linux.htm) and pass along the optimal server.

 I recommend making the following additions to ``~/.bash_aliases`` or ``~/.bashrc`` as appropriate:
 ```shell